shopware/shopware/adr/2023-04-11-new-language-inheritance-mechanism-for-opensearch.md

 ## Decision

-### New feature flag

-We introduce a new feature flag `ES_MULTILINGUAL_INDEX` to allow people to opt in to the new multilingual ES index immediately.

-### New Elasticsearch data mapping structure

 We changed the approach to Multilingual fields strategy following these criteria

 1. Each searchable entity now have only one index for all languages (e.g sw_product)
-2. Each translated field will be mapped as an `object field`, each language_id will be a key in the object
+2. Each translated field's mapping will be an `object field`, each language_id will be a key in the object
 3. When searching for these fields, use multi-match search with <translated_field>.<context_lang_id>, <translated_field>.<parent_current_lang_id> and <translated_field>.<default_lang_id> as fallback, this way we have a fallback mechanism without needing duplicate data
 4. Same logic applied when sorting with the help of a painless script (see 3.Sorting below)
 5. When a new language is added or a record is update, we do a partial update instead of replacing the whole document, this will reduce the request update payload and thus improve indexing performance overall